Resources for Students

 #DoesYouGood - see what’s on offer to help RHUL students keep active.

 Sleep is really important when it comes to mental health.
 Sleep is the way that our minds process information after each day, recuperate energy and helps us to remain emotionally fit.
 Scientists aren’t sure exactly why, but if we don’t get enough sleep, our levels of anxiety, depression and emotional disturbance worsens.
-Sleep also helps us commit information to memory, studies show that if you revise and then sleep the night before a test, you will remember more information the next day, than if you stay awake to revise.
+Sleep also helps us to commit information to memory, studies show that if you revise and then sleep the night before a test, you will remember more information the next day, than if you stay awake to revise.

 Student Minds recommends the following things to improve your sleep routine: